 Scrolling through Instagram you’ll see pictures and videos of people enlarging their facial features to extremes.
 The only difference is, that they haven’t actually gone under the knife, but actually just used a filter to modify their looks.

 Over the summer update to the app allowed people to create their own filters to share with the platform.
 Ever since, there has been an exponential rise in the usage of filters that can modify your face.
 More and more users are using these filters to make their lips bigger, and their eyes smaller.
-Some of the filters would actually be really cute, if they didn't make you lips twice the size.
-A lot of them have extremely cool elements, such as making your face look all chromatic and shiny, or making AR butterflies fly around you head, but I don't understand why so many makers of these filters feel the need to change the natural face shape of a person into something else.
-The problem with this is that seeing an image of your face, completely modified, can make you wish that you didn't look the way you actually did.
-It makes users wish they looked like that all the time, in turn even making them want to get surgical procedures to look more like them.
-Face-changing filters can make people feel a lot worse about the way they look when they’re not hiding behind a filter.
+Some of the filters would actually be really cute, if they didn’t make you lips twice the size.
+A lot of them have extremely cool elements, such as making your face look all chromatic and shiny, or making AR butterflies fly around you head, but I don’t understand why so many makers of these filters feel the need to change the natural face shape of a person into something else.
+The problem with this, is that seeing an image of your face, completely modified, can make users wish they looked like that all the time, in turn even making them want to get surgical procedures to look more like them.
+Face-changing filters can make people feel a lot worse about the way they look when they’re not hiding behind a filter and even cause body dysmorphia.
 I’ve had countless friends and people I follow on Instagram post pictures with the holy maria filter saying that they wished they looked like this.

 The filters can give you a twisted beauty ideal and harm your self-image.
 Especially younger users who are more susceptible to these things are affected by them.
 Social media is harmful enough as it is.
 We don’t need to make it worse by hiding behind masks of what we really wish we looked like.